-Business Associations I-II.
-Continuous course; lectures three hours; three credits each semester.
-Mr. Whyte, Mr. Phelps.
+Business Associations II.
+First semester; lectures three hours; three credits.
+Mr. Phelps.

-The general principles of the law of agencies, partnerships, private corporations, and other forms of business relationship.
+The general principles of the law of private corporations.

 Creditors' Rights.
 Second semester; lectures four hours; four credits.
 Mr. Cormack.

 A study of the ordinary bankruptcy proceedings of individuals and corporations, including the various methods by which the trustee in bankruptcy secures assets to be distributed among the creditors; a general survey of the proceedings in the nature of reorganizations and extensions of time provided for by the newer portions of the Bankruptcy Act; a study of all forms of personal and real property security, together with a brief survey of suretyship.